BackofenLab/HVSeeker/README.md

 conda activate HVSeekerProt
 ```

-## Run with docker
+## Run HVSeekerDNA with docker

+Alternatively we provide a docker container capable of running HVSeeker_Protein.
+You can build it using the Dockerfile provided in the docker folder.
+First move the Dockerfile and enviroment.yml into the HVSeeker_Protein main directory.
 Before trying to create the image make sure you have both docker and nvidia-container-toolkit installed:

 ```